vojtechruz/spring-web-cert-notes-4.2/README.md

 1. [Download](http://ankisrs.net/) and install Anki Software
 2. [Download](https://github.com/vojtechruz/spring-web-cert-notes-4.2/raw/master/Spring%20Web%20Certification.apkg) the Spring Web Certification Deck
 3. Run Anki and import downloaded deck using `File → Import`

+# More Info
+More info about the certification process can be found in [this blog post](https://www.vojtechruzicka.com/pivotal-certified-spring-web-application-developer-notes/).